vavr-io/vavr/README.md

   May hog memory, because deleted elements are replaced by tomb stone objects.<br>
   This is one of the fastest implementation except for iteration.
 * **scala.TreeSeqMap** <br>
-  Uses a CHAMP trie and a red-black tree and as its underlying data structures.<br>
+  Uses a CHAMP trie and a red-black tree as its underlying data structures.<br>
   Performs all operations in amortised constant time.<br>
   Iterates in the sequence in which the entries were inserted in the map.<br>
   This is one of the slowest implementations.